 "Eight years ago, I became aware of the global issue of child sex trafficking through the work my ad agency was doing with the Clinton Global Initiative.
 Through that awareness, I was connected to this local organization working to end child sex trafficking in Washington state.
 I was shocked to learn how pervasive these crimes are in our own backyard.
 This was also personal for me as I have two adopted children and saw the connection between homelessness, foster care and other vulnerabilities that make it easy to exploit youth.
-Data shows that youth growing up in marginalized communities are significantly more vulnerable to exploitation because these criminals manipulate and groom them by offering what they may lack - shelter, food, love, material items, etc. Beyond my monetary investment into this organization, I was compelled to do more to prevent these crimes, provide care to the victims and support the survivors.
+Data shows that youth growing up in marginalized communities are significantly more vulnerable to exploitation because these crimes, provide care to the victims and support the survivors.
+I was compelled to do more to prevent these crimes, provide care to the victims and support the survivors.
 I chose to invest my time - joining the board in 2015 and becoming board president in 2018."

-(1.021 characters)
+(1,021 characters)